apereo/cas/docs/cas-server-documentation/release_notes/RC5.md

 is [a tag and nothing more](https://apereo.github.io/2017/03/08/the-myth-of-ga-rel/).
 Note that CAS releases are *strictly* time-based releases; they are not scheduled or based on specific benchmarks, statistics or completion of features.
-To gain confidence in a particular release, it is strongly recommended that you start early by experimenting with release candidates and/or follow-up snapshots.
+To gain confidence in a particular release, we recommended that you start early by experimenting with release candidates and/or follow-up snapshots.

 ## Apereo Membership